jeffreycwitt/pl399/docs/18-internet-and-control.md

 <div class="discussion" markdown="1">
 As you read, be able to explain Lessig's basic description about how TCP/IP works and why allows for anonymous speech (both in the identity of the speaker and the content that travels through the medium)

-<span class="respond"> Compare TCP/IP to a public park on the issues of "identity, authentication, and certification"?
+<span class="respond"/> Compare TCP/IP to a public park on the issues of "identity, authentication, and certification"?
 How are the similar how are they different?

-<span class="respond"> What are the design choices of TCP/IP that explain this difference?
+<span class="respond"/> What are the design choices of TCP/IP that explain this difference?
 </div>

 ## Increasing control